oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing-02-roles.md

 > To minimize the implementation efforts and process overhead, a CSAF aggregator MAY upload the CSAF documents of a CSAF publisher into
 > an internal instance of a CSAF provider software.
 > Such construct is called "CSAF Proxy Provider" as it can be mirrored by the CSAF aggregator software.
-> However, such a CSAF proxy provider MUST NOT be accessible from anyone else than the CSAF aggregator itself.
+> However, such a CSAF proxy provider SHALL NOT be accessible from anyone else than the CSAF aggregator itself.
 > Otherwise, that would violate the second rule of section [sec](#role-csaf-publisher).
 > Therefore, it is recommended to expose the CSAF proxy provider only on localhost and allow the access only from the CSAF aggregator software.